Rebecca (novel): Theatre

 A Broadway stage adaptation starring Diana Barrymore, Bramwell Fletcher and Florence Reed ran 18 January – 3 February 1945, at the Ethel Barrymore Theatre.

+The stage adaptation of Rebecca was produced by the Brunton Theatre Company in Musselburgh, under the direction of Charles Nowosielski, in January and February 1990.

 The book has also been adapted into a German-language musical, Rebecca, which opened in Vienna in 2006 and ran for three years.

 Opera

 Rebecca was adapted as an opera with music by Wilfred Josephs, premiered by Opera North in Leeds, England, 15 October 1983.

 Sequels and related works

 The novel has inspired three additional books approved by the du Maurier estate: